bexcite/reachy_mini/pi/README.md

 # Reachy Mini Lite + Pi 5 Setup Summary (auto start of daemon + convo app)

-IMPORTANT NOTE: Claude Code was heavily used for everything, so something maybe not optimal or maybe not even correct, though it works fine on my setup.
+IMPORTANT NOTE: Claude Code was heavily used for everything, so some things may not be optimal or even correct, though it works fine on my setup.

-# Motivation
+## Motivation

-Make Raspberry Pi 5 as a Reachy Mini Lite computer that runs the reachy-mini-daemon reachy-conversation-app that auto starts (and restarts) realiably on power ON and powercycle of robot and off a pi host. (i.e. kids level reliability)
+Set up Raspberry Pi 5 as a Reachy Mini Lite computer that runs reachy-mini-daemon and reachy-conversation-app with reliable auto-start (and restart) on power ON, power cycle of robot, and Pi reboot. (i.e. kid-level reliability)

-# Harwdware
+## Hardware

 - Reachy Mini Lite + Official Power Supply
 - Pi 5, 8Gb + 64Gb SD Card + Official Power Supply